Student Leadership Summit

 Start improving school culture and inclusivity one step at a time

-Ideal for middle school or high school-aged audiences, TEEN TRUTH helps students understand that being an effective leader is about more than just producing dances, rallies, and theme days.
-Our action-packed summits teach student leaders the importance of their position, and shows them how to use campus activities to improve student life.
+Ideal for middle school or high school-aged audiences, our experts help students understand that being an effective leader is about more than producing dances, rallies, and theme days.
+Our action-packed summits teach student leaders the importance of their position, and motivates them to develop an action plan to alleviate difficult social-emotional issues on your campus.

 Inspire student voice to provide an inside look at the critical issues facing students today.